Tag Archives: The Beatles

 Nowhere Boy (2009), Aaron Taylor-Johnson

-By the end of Nowhere Boy I found myself wondering why it is that we don’t see Aaron Taylor-Johnson in more movies.
+By the end of Nowhere Boy, I found myself wondering why we don’t see Aaron Taylor-Johnson in more movies.
 His performance as John Lennon is really quite impressive.

 Directed by Sam Taylor-Johnson, Nowhere Boy tells the story of celebrated musician, activist and The Beatles co-founder John Lennon.
 We get to find out about the unconventional circumstances of his adolescent years, his relationship with key relatives and of course, the events that lead to the founding of The Beatles.